kudzuweb/sidenote/README.md

-# Fractal Chat
+# Sidenote

-**Fractal Chat** is an AI-powered reader application that enables users to interact with their documents (PDFs, EPUBs) using advanced RAG (Retrieval-Augmented Generation) techniques.
+**Sidenote** is an AI-powered reader application that enables users to interact with their documents (PDFs, EPUBs) using advanced RAG (Retrieval-Augmented Generation) techniques.
 It features a modern, responsive UI, secure authentication, group collaboration, and subscription billing.

 ## Features